home-controller/homeauto_network/README.md

 ### Current problems

-1. Sending 2 messages without a delay between them messes up the received message
+1. Sending 2 messages without a delay between them messes up the received message while using the blocking line checking function.
+For now I have added a 100ms delay between sending but may be better to just hold the line low while the any receiving modules are not checking the line.
+Although would need to make sure the line was not unavailable for to long.
 2. [x] Check the frame EOF is being sent properly(done)
     1. [ ] After adding the code to make sure we can't have 5 bits in a row of the same value then implement check for line free.
     2. [ ] would also be nice to always be receiving any messages on the line and hence know if the line was free after checking at MCU start.